 Positive reinforcement is very helpful for children with ADHD.
 They will often feel like they are messing up or “doing everything wrong” and it can be a big motivator to praise them for a job well done.

 Marcy Crabtree is a Christian homeschooling mom to one teen son.
-An encourager at heart, she is passionate about cultivating relationships with other moms and spends much of her time doing so both on her blog, Ben and Me , and in social media.
+An encourager at heart, she is passionate about cultivating relationships with other moms and spends much of her time doing so both on her blog, Ben and Me .